Flora of the Massif Central: Threats and protection

 Pedicularis comosa is a mountain species that has migrated to higher altitudes and is becoming rarer.

-Biodiversity in the Massif Central has declined slightly in recent years, but not to the same extent as in some neighboring regions.
-Only around thirty species that were once present have not returned since 1990, representing a very small proportion of the total flora.
-This relative impoverishment is essentially linked to the destruction of certain environments with a high heritage value, particularly wetlands (drainage of peaty meadows, recalibration of watercourses, etc.), the intensification of agriculture (disappearance or rarefaction of certain segetal species that were once common due to the use of herbicides) and the ever-increasing presence of urbanized areas (although this progression is not as rapid in the Massif Central as in other French regions).
+Biodiversity in the Massif Central has declined slightly in recent years, although not to the same extent as in some neighboring regions.
+Around thirty species that were once present have not returned since 1990, representing a very small proportion of the total flora.
+This relative impoverishment is linked to the destruction of certain environments with a high heritage value, particularly wetlands, destroyed for drainage of peaty meadows and recalibration of watercourses; the intensification of agriculture leading to the disappearance or rarefaction of certain segetal species that were once common due to the use of herbicides; and the ever-increasing presence of urbanized areas, although this progression is not as rapid in the Massif Central as it is in other French regions.

-There are also invasive species, often exotic, which can cause local problems by expanding to the detriment of native species (primrose willow in certain rivers, ragweed, etc.).
-This phenomenon can also affect over-amended hay meadows, where we can sometimes observe the excessive development of eutrophilous species that compromise the quality of the fodder (e.g. the Queen Anne's lace, which is not an exotic species but is normally confined to areas rich in nitrates).
+There are also invasive species, often exotic, which can cause problems by expanding to the detriment of native species, such as primrose willow, in certain rivers, and ragweed.
+This phenomenon can also affect over-amended hay meadows, where the excessive development of neutrophilous species can compromise the quality of the fodder, such as Queen Anne's lace, which is not an exotic species but is normally confined to areas rich in nitrates.